"Thank God I'm a Country Boy" by John Denver

 -"Yeah city folks drivin' in a black limousine, A lotta sad people think that's a mighty keen, Well son let me tell you exactly what I mean"

 I realize at this point I'm starting to sound like a ranting old man, sitting on his front porch shotgun in hand yelling at passing by kids that Santa doesn't exist and I shot the tooth fairy.
-In all honesty I love everything country.
-The life, the music, the style, the hardships and excitements of the everyday.

 -"Well I wouldn't trade my life for diamonds or jewels"